Stanford Neuroscience Journal Club

 *Tentative Schedule, Some Dates Subject to Change

-*Until further notice, meetings are taking place via Zoom
+*All meetings take place via Zoom

-All meetings will take place at 4:00PM at the Stanford Cancer Center, 875 Blake Wilbur Drive, Palo Alto.
-Parking is available at 800 Welch Road, Palo Alto.
 Students are expected to attend these meetings as an important part of their participation in the Club.

 Odette Harris, MD, MPH